seopandaa/mail/README.md

 # Production Email Server Setup for fx.avameta.dev

-Complete, production-ready email server configuration using Postfix, OpenDKIM, and PHPMailer.
+Complete, production-ready email server with automated warmup system using Postfix, OpenDKIM, and PHPMailer.

 ## Quick Start

+### Initial Setup

 ```bash
 # 1. Upload all files to your VPS